 That being said, there aren't many fibre broadband packages that don't include a phone line.
 In fact, Virgin Media is the only major provider that offers cable broadband without line rental.

 Fibre-optic broadband in the UK

 In the UK, optical fibre isn't available everywhere just yet.
-In the next few years, though, it should be available to 95% of the UK, but full fibre isn't as widely available.
+Fibre-to-the-cabinet is available to over 95% of the UK, but full fibre isn't as widely available.

 Fibre broadband through Openreach is widely available across the UK.
-For most customers, the top average speed Openreach fibre can provide is 67Mbps; however, if you're lucky enough to live in an area where BT has rolled out its super-fast "fibre-to-the-premises" service, you can get speeds much higher than that.
+For most customers, the top average speed Openreach fibre can provide is 67Mbps; however, if you're lucky enough to live in an area where BT has rolled out its super-fast "fibre-to-the-premises" service, known as BT Ultrafast, you can get speeds much higher than that.

 You can read more about BT Superfast at our dedicated BT Superfast page.